 Our traditional season opening event returns, which sees multiple steam locomotives take to the rails and enchant both young and old with the sight, sounds and smells of yesteryear making an excellent day out be it for Steam Railway enthusiasts or as a family day out with the children to end the February half term holidays.

-Joining 7827 in making her first visit to the Churnet Valley Railway is a locomotive that lived a lot less glorious life prior to preservation, working the industrial coalfields of the North-West.
-Joining us to assist with our hugely popular Santa Express, "Whiston" arrived from our neighbours at Foxfield.
+Joining 419 in making her first visit to the Churnet Valley Railway is a locomotive that lived a lot less glorious life prior to preservation, working the industrial coalfields of the North-West.
+Joining us to assist with our hugely popular Santa Expresses, "Whiston" arrived from our neighbours at Foxfield in November.
 A highlight of the event will be seeing Whiston pair up with our resident Polish Tank "Hotspur", as these two powerful tank engines take on the challenge of our Cauldon Lowe branch together for a single journey each day.

-Completing the line-up will be our hugely impressive American sisters, S160s nos.
-5197 and 6046.
-Designed by the USA Transportation Company, they were built to assist the Allies during World War 2, and 6046 saw active service herself in France following on from the D-Day landings.
-One of these locomotives will be operating each day of the gala, while the other will be on standby at Cheddleton and available for cab visits.
+Completing the line-up will be our hugely impressive American, S160 No. 5197.
+Designed by the USA Transportation Company, built to assist the Allies during World War 2 5197 saw active service in France following on from the D-Day landings.

 You can learn more about the history of both the Churnet Valley Railway and the North Staffordshire Railway Company in our small museum based at Cheddleton Station, which houses a wealth of information and memorabilia.